What's happened

 How we got here

-Red Panda, Rong Niu, has performed at basketball games since the 1990s, balancing bowls on her head while riding a tall unicycle.
+Red Panda, a Chinese-American acrobat, has performed at numerous basketball games since 1993, known for riding a tall unicycle and balancing bowls on her head.
 She retired in 2013 but returned in 2015, citing her love for the performance and connection with the crowd.
-Her act is a staple at major sports events, including NBA Finals and college games.
+Her act has been featured at NBA, college, and WNBA events, including the NBA Finals.

 Go deeper